WallarooLabs/wally/book/python/writing-your-own-stateful-application.md

 The complete alphabet example is available [here](https://github.com/Sendence/wallaroo/tree/master/book/examples/python/alphabet/).
 To run it, follow the [Alphabet application instructions](/book/examples/python/alphabet/README.md)

 To learn how to write a stateful application with partitioning, continue to [Writing Your Own Partitioned Stateful Application](writing-your-own-partitioned-stateful-application.md).

+To learn how to make your application resilient and able to work across multiple workers, skip ahead to [Interworker Serialization and Resilience](interworker-serialization-and-resilience.md).